 The antagonist of the story is her father, who was (is?) clearly mentally ill – Tara came to learn about bipolar disorder and schizophrenia, and is convinced her father suffers from both.
 Her mother doesn’t help, having been so inculcated in the fundamentalist Mormon tradition that she doesn’t question her husband.
 She’s prone to fantasy as well, believing in homeopathic remedies that go far beyond into spiritual healing (so much so, that any mainstream Christian tradition would say they border on the occult).

 And then there’s Tara’s older brother, who abuses her, and who sets up the major conflict.
-Her desire for justice and acknowledgement from her family breaks it apart.
+Her desire for justice and acknowledgment from her family breaks it apart.
 Her brother suffers an almost comical number of head injuries throughout the book and becomes a violent, controlling psychopath.

 (In fact, since Tara’s mother and father believed the medical establishment was evil and trying to control the population, they rarely seek professional medical help.
 Given that the family business is construction and scrap metal salvage (and poor use of motor vehicles), the number of physical injuries they suffer is amazing.
 The father eventually has a horrifying brush with death, and simply never gets treated, just convalescing on the couch for months.
 They seem to a case study in how humans “survived” before modern medicine.)